U.S. drone program taps Alphabet, passes over Amazon, China's DJI

 The wide interest in the U.S. initiative, launched by President Donald Trump last year, underscores the desire of a broad range of companies to have a say in how the fledgling industry is regulated and ultimately win authority to operate drones for purposes ranging from package delivery to crop inspection.

-Reporting by David Shepardson; Additional reporting by Stephen Nellis; Editing by Bill Rigby and Lisa Shumaker
+Reporting by David Shepardson and Jeffrey Dastin; Additional reporting by Stephen Nellis; Editing by Bill Rigby and Lisa Shumaker